bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-20-newsletter.md

 comparing session identifiers.
-In the future, the addition of [other features][topic countersign] may make it convenient for a lightweight client to securely connect to a trusted node over a P2P encrypted connection.
+In the future, the addition of [other features][topic countersign] may make it convenient for a lightweight client to securely connect to a trusted node over a P2P encrypted connection. {% assign timestamp="1:55:51" %}

-{:#miniscript}
-Miniscript descriptor support saw several additional improvements in Bitcoin Core throughout the year.
+- **Miniscript:** Miniscript descriptor support saw several additional improvements in Bitcoin Core throughout the year.
 February saw the [ability][feb miniscript] to create miniscript descriptors for P2WSH output scripts.
-October saw miniscript support [updated][oct miniscript] to support taproot, including miniscript descriptors for tapscript.
+October saw miniscript support [updated][oct miniscript] to support taproot, including miniscript descriptors for tapscript. {% assign timestamp="1:57:18" %}

 {:#statebitvm}
-A method for state compression in Bitcoin using zero-knowledge validity proofs was [described][may state] by Robin Linus and Lukas George in May.
+- **State compression and BitVM:** A method for state compression in Bitcoin using zero-knowledge validity proofs was [described][may state] by Robin Linus and Lukas George in May.
 This massively reduces the amount of state that a client needs to download in order to trustlessly verify future operations in a system,